ThaminduDilshan/APIM-Traffic-Tool/README.md

    - Enter scenario name in front of scenario_name section.
 If you are using the default scenario, scenario_name is `scenario_example`.
    - Enter protocol type, ip address and port of an hosted API under api_host section.
    - Configure tool_config section as to the following definitions.
-      - `no_of_processes`: No of processes to be used for the API invoking
+      - `no_of_users`: No of users to be created in wso2 carbon.
+Traffic will be simulated for these users.
       - `max_connection_refuse_count`: Maximum number of connection refuse count allowed.
 Traffic tool will stop after the given number of connection refuses.
       - `no_of_data_points`: No of data points or requests to be generated when generating the traffic data without invoking.
       - `heavy_traffic`: If you want to simulate a heavy traffic, set this value as `true`.
 Otherwise set it to `false`.